Carlene Mitchell

 Edra Carlene Mitchell is an American college basketball coach.
 She was hired as interim head coach of the CSUN Matadors women's basketball team in July 2021.
 She was let go as CSUN women's basketball head coach in March of 2024.
 She was previously the assistant coach of the American basketball team Chicago Sky of the WNBA and the former head coach of the women's basketball program at UC Santa Barbara.

 Before taking her first head coaching job with the Gauchos, Mitchell spent 10 years as an assistant coach to C. Vivian Stringer at Rutgers University, spending her last three years as associate head coach.

 Early life and education

-Mitchell was born in De Witt, Arkansas.
+Mitchell was born in DeWitt, Arkansas.
 She began her college playing career at Trinity Valley Community College where she won a national title during her second season (1993–94).
 She also set the NJCAA record for most assists in a single season (337) and most assists in a game (17) during the national championship season with the Cardinals.
-She made the jump to NCAA Division 1 basketball when she transferred to Kansas State University.
+She made the jump to NCAA Division I basketball when she transferred to Kansas State University.
 She started at point guard her senior year with the Wildcats (1995–96).